SaiKribaMuralidharan/MusicPlayer/README.md

-# React MusicPlayer
+# React Music Player

+Elevate your audio experience with React Music Player.
+Play, pause, and skip tracks effortlessly in this intuitive web app.
 React MusicPlayer is a simple web application built with React.js for playing audio files.

 ## Features